GraySwanAI/nanoGCG/README.md

 - `verbosity: str = "INFO"` - the reported logging error level (e.g. "ERROR", "WARNING", "INFO")

-- `probe_sampling_config: ProbeSamplingConfig = None` - A collection of configuratble parameters for probe sampling.
+- `probe_sampling_config: ProbeSamplingConfig = None` - A collection of configurable parameters for probe sampling.
 See the example below.

 Note that the default nanoGCG configuration will run the GCG algorithm as described in the [original paper](https://arxiv.org/pdf/2307.15043) without algorithmic changes like multi-position token swapping and mellowmax.